Cybersex trafficking: Perpetrators

+Traffickers

-Traffickers transport victims to locations with webcams and live streaming software.
+Perpetrators transport victims to locations with webcams and live streaming software.
 They or assisting assaulters then commit and film sex crimes to produce real time rape pornography or child pornography materials that may or may not be recorded.
-The online audience or consumers, who are often from another country, may issue commands to the victims or rapers and pay for the services.
 Male and female perpetrators, operating behind a virtual barrier and often with anonymity, come from countries throughout the world and from every social and economic class.
 Some traffickers and assaulters have been the victim's family members, friends, and acquaintances.
 Traffickers can be part of or aided by international criminal organizations, local gangs, or small crime rings or just be one person.
 They operate clandestinely and sometimes lack coordinated structures that can be eradicated by authorities.
-The majority of purchasers or consumers are men.
 The encrypted nature of modern technology makes it difficult to track perpetrators.
 Some are motivated by sexual gratification.
 Traffickers advertise children on the internet to obtain purchasers.
 Funds acquired by cybersex traffickers can be laundered.

 Overseas predators seek out and pay for live streaming or made-to-order services that sexually exploit children.
-They engage in threat to gain the trust of local traffickers, often the victims' parents or neighbors, before the abuse takes place.
+They engage in threats to gain the trust of local traffickers, often the victims' parents or neighbors, before the abuse takes place.

+Consumers

+The online audience who are often from another country, may issue commands to the victims or rapists and pay for the services.
+The majority of purchasers or consumers are men, as women who engage in cybersex prefer personal consensual cybersex in chat rooms or direct messaging.

+There is a strong correlation between viewing/purchasing child cybersex materials and actually sexually abusing children; cybersex materials can motivate cybersex consumers to move from the virtual world to committing sex crimes in person.